 What Is The Ideal Weight Of A Shih Tzu?

 On average, a Shih Tzu can weight from anywhere between 9 lbs. to 16 lbs.
-In fact, it’s recommended that you weight your dog frequently, whether that is at home or at your vet.
+It’s recommended that you weight your dog frequently, whether that is at home or your vet.
 This just allows you to know whether you are feeding them with the right amount of food and if they are in good health.
 When they are a puppy, you should expect a steady increase in their weight.

 Factors To Consider For Best Dog Food for Shih Tzu